Tulsi: benefits, dosage, contraindications

 EFSA approval.

-Tulsi, recognized for its adaptogenic properties, has been studied for its ability to enhance stress resilience and reduce fatigue.
-Clinically, a specific tulsi extract (OciBest, Natural Remedies), administered at doses of 400 mg in the morning and 800 mg in the evening for 6 weeks, significantly improved stress symptoms, including forgetfulness, sexual, and sleep problems in 150 people.
-Another study with 125 mg of tulsi twice a day for 8 weeks showed modest improvement in stress scores, without significant improvement in individual stress-related symptoms.
+Tulsi, recognized for its adaptogenic properties, has been studied for its ability to improve stress resilience and reduce fatigue.
+Clinically, a specific tulsi extract (OciBest, Natural Remedies), administered at doses of 400 mg in the morning and 800 mg in the evening for 6 weeks, significantly improved stress symptoms, including forgetfulness, sexual problems, and sleep problems in 150 people.
+Another study of 125 mg of tulsi twice daily for 8 weeks showed a modest improvement in stress scores, without a significant improvement in individual stress-related symptoms.

 Posologie